 RAFT is a unique computer program for yield line analysis and ultimate strength design of stiffened raft and waffle raft slabs supported on moisture reactive soil, commonly applied in residential construction in Australia.
-The program was specifically developed for engineers wanting a practicable design methodology instead of selecting a prescription from Australian Standard AS 2870 – Residential slabs and footings (2011).
+The program was specifically developed for engineers wanting a practicable design methodology instead of selecting a standard design prescribed in Australian Standard AS2870.
+About AS2870

 How RAFT works